 How To Fix Your Credit Rating

 It may not happen overnight, but little by little you might find your once stellar credit score dropping as life happens.
-Making a late payment by accident (or because you had to) or putting too much on your credit card might seem like temporary problems, but if your credit turns sour, it can impair your future financial success.
+Making a late payment or putting too much on your credit card might seem like temporary problems, but if your credit turns sour, it can hurt your chances of financial success.

 So if you recently discovered your credit score isn’t quite where you’d like it to be, then you should read on for our top 5 tips on how to fix your credit rating.
 From learning how to manage your money to auto-paying your bills and using a small personal loan to consolidate your debts, these are the best ways to fix your credit score in Australia.